• Home

 In college I studied Communication, Sociology and Speech.
 I thought I would work in a television station (which I did for a little while) as a journalist.
 I would dig deep to find the answers to all of life’s mysteries and share those with the world.
 I’m not on the news.
 But, I realize now that I am still a journalist.
 I’m digging deep to find the truth about God.
 I’m listening and watching stories unfold.
 I have opportunities to share those stories but most importantly, I can listen and encourage others to share their stories.
 I may not be “live at 6″.
 But, I am doing the most fulfilling job I’ve ever been given the opportunity to live.

 And, I’m not glad I went to Gallatin CARES yesterday because I got a J. Crew shirt for 50 cents (although that shirt, the hand crocheted afghan, swimming trunks for Drew and super cute clothes for the niece and nephews at 50 cents each were a plus).
-I’m glad I went because God was shown to me in a big way because people took the time to tell me what he was doing in their life.
+I’m glad I went because God was shown to me in a big way because people took the time to tell me what God was doing in their life.
 And, I chose to listen.

 “I will listen to what God the Lord will say; he promises peace to his people, his saints.” -Psalm 85:8